 Around 72% of employers predict that elements of their talent acquisition will be automated within the next decade.
 Integrating HR automation allows companies to cut up to 17% in hiring costs and 26% HR staff hours.

 At the core of this trend are innovative recruitment automation solutions.
 In fact, automation and other digital recruitment trends have been around for a while.
 However, the new class of such HR automation tools transcends those of earlier generations.

-Vendors now offer integrated HR recruitment platforms that include HRIS, recruitment marketing tools, and applicant tracking software systems.
+Vendors now offer integrated HR recruitment platforms that include HRIS, recruitment marketing tools, and the best applicant tracking software.